xcore/sc_can/doc/programming.rst

 Key Files
 +++++++++

-The following header file contains prototypes of all functions required to use use the CAN Bus module.
+The following header file contains prototypes of all functions required to use the CAN Bus module.
 The API is described in :ref:`sec_api`.

 .. list-table:: Key Files